Corsica Cap Corse

 B, L, D included

 This morning we walk on La Revellata peninsula where the lighthouse has guided mariners away from the rocky north-western coastline of Corsica since 1844.
 We return to Calvi and explore its Citadel, strolling round its battlements and, with luck, gaining entry to the exquisite Baroque cathedral of St. Jean-Baptiste.
 It was during the bombardment of Calvi’s Citadel in 1794 that Nelson sustained the loss of his eye.
-We have our apéro on a sunset sailing trip of the Gulf of Calvi before dinner ashore.
+A wine tasting at a well-known local winery provides an aperitif before dinner.
 Calvi is the home of a major French Foreign Legion base, so be prepared for tall tales of unsavoury characters who have hidden their identity and previous misdeeds since the Legion was founded in 1831.

 DAY 5